hichipli/Multi-AI-Detector/README.md

 ## Contribute

 Feel free to contribute to this project!
-Fork the repository, make your changes, and submit a pull request.
+Fork the repository, make your changes, and submit a pull request!

 ## License